kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 });
 ```

-1. To opt into streaming HTML on the server, you’ll need to switch from `renderToString` to the new `renderToPipeableStream` method.
+1. To opt into **streaming HTML** on the server, you’ll need to switch from `renderToString` to the new `renderToPipeableStream` method.
-2. Only Suspense-enabled data sources will activate the Suspense component.
-(Data fetching with Suspense-enabled frameworks like Next.js; Lazy-loading component code with `lazy`)
+2. To opt into **selective hydration** on the client, you’ll need to switch to `hydrateRoot` on the client and then start wrapping parts of your app with `<Suspense>`.
-3. Suspense does not detect when data is fetched inside an Effect or event handler.
+3. Only Suspense-enabled data sources will activate the Suspense component.
+Server Components integrate with Suspense out of the box.

 > Understand Node stream:
 > The HTTP response object is a writable stream.
 All streams are instances of `EventEmitter`.
 They emit events that can be used to read and write data.
 The `pipe()` function reads data from a readable stream as it becomes available and writes it to a destination writable stream.
 All that the `pipe` operation does is subscribe to the relevant events on the source and call the relevant functions on the destination.
 The `pipe` method is the easiest way to consume streams.